![]() |

 Arthur Lubinski was my grandfather.
 He was a well-known petroleum engineer based in Tulsa, Oklahoma in the United States, but before that, he was a maquisard, fighting to rid France of the Nazis.

 Grandpa was born 30 March 1910 in Antwerp, Belgium, the son of two Polish-born naturalized Belgian citizens.
-His family went to Poland to see family in the summer of 1914, and when WWI broke out, they were stranded in Poland for thirteen years.
+His parents took him to Poland to visit family in the summer of 1914, and when WWI broke out, they were stranded in there for thirteen years.

 My grandfather fell in love with my grandmother when they were teenagers in Poland.
 After he went back to Belgium in 1927, they continued their relationship via letters and the occasional visit.
 Eventually, my grandmother moved to Belgium to attend the university (unusual for the time - most women did not pursue higher education).
 They married in 1935.